Harry Powlett, 6th Duke of Bolton: Career

 Upon returning to England in April 1750, Captain Powlett charged Rear-Admiral Griffin with misconduct for failing to engage eight French ships at Cuddalore, a decision which had been generally unpopular among Griffin's captains.
 Griffin was found guilty of negligence and was temporarily suspended from his rank.
 Griffin in response court-martialed Powlett on charges including cowardice, which Powlett attempted to escape by going on half-pay.
 Meanwhile, he entered the House of Commons in 1751 as Member of Parliament for Christchurch.

 Despite Powlett's evasions, he was court-martialled on 1 September 1752, but was acquitted due to Griffin's charges having failed for lack of evidence.
-The incident was sensational, and concluded in 1756 with a duel between the two officers on Blackheath.
+The incident concluded in 1756 with a duel between the two officers on Blackheath.
 He was appointed to command in January 1753.

 Powlett's rapid rise to a captaincy and his willingness to commence court martial proceedings against his superiors were a result of his family connections.
 His father's support of Walpole had made him a Lord of the Admiralty in 1733, a post which he retained until 1742.
 Even after leaving the Admiralty, the Bolton political connections remained sufficiently strong to ensure his continued promotion.
 However, he had apparently already become a figure of satire and is believed to have inspired the character of "Captain Whiffle" in Smollett's 1748 novel The Adventures of Roderick Random.